 Circadian lighting changes the kelvin rating or color temperature of your indoor lights throughout the day keeping your circadian rhythm balanced.
-In the morning the light will have a bluer hue and a greater intensity replicating the sun helping you wake up faster.
+In the morning the light will have a bluer hue and a greater intensity, simulating the dawn sunrise and helping you wake up faster.

 As time moves on the color temperature will change.
 In the afternoon the lighting will have a high intensity of whiter light providing you with energy throughout your day.